Skip to content

 • The applicant was in a role that paid an income (excluding overtime) that wouldn’t have been enough to secure the loan size they wanted under our standard terms.

-• When reviewing the case we could see evidence of a track record of overtime payments meaning we were satisfied to include this at 100% of their average income.
+• When reviewing the case we could see evidence of a track record of overtime payments, and were satisfied that it would be ongoing, meaning we were able to include this at 100% of their average income.

 Application for loan of £1,249,500 at 85% LTV